-Saudi, Gulf stocks fall after attack on Aramco oil plants
+Saudi, Gulf stocks fall after attacks on Aramco oil plants

 Aramco has hired nine banks as joint global coordinators to lead its IPO, slated to be the world’s largest, Reuters reported, citing two sources.

-Additional reporting by Marwa Rashad in Riyadh and Dmitry Zhdannikov in London; Editing by Dale Hudson
+Additional reporting by Dmitry Zhdannikov in London; Editing by Dale Hudson